NFL player makes medical marijuana history

 'I'm not ashamed of it. ...
 I have a life to live'

 Twenty-nine states, the District of Columbia, Guam and Puerto Rico have approved some form of legalized cannabis.
-The first state in the US to legalize marijuana for medicinal use was California, in 1996.
+The first state in the U.S. to legalize marijuana for medicinal use was California, in 1996.

 As it turns out, 69% of Americans say they approve of a professional athlete using marijuana for pain, and 67% say that using a doctor's prescription for an opioid is a greater health risk than using a doctor's prescription for marijuana, according to a Yahoo News/Marist Poll released last year.